Code-Institute-Submissions/aimansae-p2-trivia-quiz_SeptResub/README.md

 ### Start quiz page

 Upon clicking on "Start Quiz button" in directs the user to the quiz.html showing the first question.
-Once the player selects the answer the option button's background turns into rgb(125 45 207) to show them which answer they provided, upon clicking on "next question" button js code will turn the answer green if it is correct, red if it's not.
-In the second case if the selected answer is not correct it will show the right one before preceding to the next question.
+Once the player selects the answer the option button's background turns into color rgb(125 45 207) to show them which answer they provided, upon clicking on "next question" button js code will turn the answer green if it is correct, red if it's not.
+In the second case if the selected answer is not correct it will show the right one before proceeding to the next question.

 ![Purple option](assets/images/question-purple-background.png)

-This is the what the players sees once he selected an answer:
+This is the what the players sees once he selects an answer:

 ![Correct/Incorrect answer](assets/images/right-wrong-answer.png)

 ### Finish Page

-After completing the 10 questions the player will see the last page that congrutalates the ad provided with a "Replay" button if the want to play the game again
+After completing the 10 questions the player will see the last page that congrutalates the user and shows a "Replay" button if the user wants to play the game again

 ![Finish Page](assets/images/finish-page-screenshot.png)

-## Technologies used
+## Technologies Used

-### Technologies used:
 - [HTML](https://bit.ly/3uAoc0S)
 - [CSS](https://bit.ly/3yTb9KH)
 - [JavaScript](https://bit.ly/3c3CH71)

 ## Testing
-- The testing through out the entire project as I was building it via Google Dev Tool
+- The testing is made throughout the entire project as I was building it via Google Dev Tool
-- The form presents a required attribute so if the user doesn't till in a name a warning will appear
+- The form presents a required attribute so if the user doesn't fill in a name a warning will appear
 - All buttons were tested and are working as programmed

 ### Upcoming Features
-Due to all the dificulties faces in future i plan to implement additional features for a better experience.
+Due to all the dificulties faces in future I plan to implement additional features for a better user experience.
 - A score function will be added to keep track of the user's score and this will be shown at the end of the game
 - A 15 seconds timer per question will be added to keep the excitement and challenge
 - An option to share the scores and results will be implemented so that the player can share his results with anyone